 Fruit And Vegetables In Season In January In The UK

-Want to know what fruit and vegetables are in season in January in the UK?
-Read on!
+Want to know what fruits and vegetables are in season in January in the UK?
+Read on for the full guide.

-I’ve always found it to be a bit on the bitter side, but I did recently hear an unusual tip to improve its taste.
-Yes, you should give the leaves and stem a good old massage!
-Apparently, this helps alleviate the bitterness and chewiness often associated with kale.
+However, I did recently hear an unusual tip to improve its taste.
+Apparently, you should give the leaves and stem a good old massage!
+This weird technique can help alleviate the bitterness and chewiness often associated with kale.
 Who knew?!

 Now on with the show – here is what else is in season in January: